 And what about the famous hike from Fira to Oia?

 You didn’t mention the Fira to Oia hike, I hear you say, and you are right.
-While I absolutely loved the hike from Fira to Oia in November, with a temperature of 22-24 degrees (71-75 F), I wouldn’t recommend doing it in summer.
+While we absolutely loved the hike from Fira to Oia in November, with a temperature of 22-24 degrees (71-75 F), I’m not sure we would enjoy it equally in summer.

 Food in Santorini